How to Talk With Your Child About the Identity-Release® Program

 The Identity-Release® Program is not intended to create parental or family relationships between donors and donor-conceived adults.
 TSBC does not guarantee that donors in the Identity-Release® Program will have contact with donor-conceived adults.
 While our experience-to-date shows that the majority of TSBC donors are open to contact with, and are expecting to be contacted by, their adult offspring, we cannot guarantee this of all donors.

 It is important to remember that this is a human process with great potential for a wonderful experience.
 But it also has the potential for mismatched expectations.
 Each donor’s openness and preferences vary considerably with respect to contact from donor-conceived adults.
 Quite a few of our donors have their own children with whom they have not yet shared that they are a donor.
 Others may have personal reasons for desiring less contact or more privacy.
 While some donors are very open to and interested in contact, there are others who do not wish to be contacted at all.
 However things go, it may help to remember that a lot of this has little to do with your child and more to do with what is going on in the donor’s life.
 Understanding this, having realistic expectations, and remembering that this is a human process, will help your child at adulthood, if donor-information release goes differently than what they hoped for.

 Key Points to Share with Your Child/Teen

-- Your donor may be open to writing to, talking with, or even meeting you, or he may not be open to any communication.
+- Your donor may be open to writing to, talking with, or even meeting you, or they may not be open to any communication.
 The program does not guarantee communication, so you will have to see what your donor is open to when the time comes.

 With an older child or teen, you may wish to explore their motivations, hopes and expectations with them.
 Why they are interested and what they are hoping for may affect their experience of the information-release process and outcome.